-Conventional hybrid, such as the Toyota Prius, is primarily a gas-powered car that uses electric motors to help out the internal combustion engine.
+Conventional hybrids, such as the Toyota Prius, are primarily gas-powered cars that use electric motors to help out the internal combustion engine.

-Plug-in hybrid (PHEV), such as the Chevrolet Volt, has a battery-powered electric motor that can function independently with enough range for a daily commute.
-It also has a conventional gas engine to extend the vehicle’s range.
+Plug-in hybrids (PHEV), such as the Chevrolet Volt, have a battery-powered electric motor that can function independently with enough range for a daily commute.
+They also have a conventional gas engine to extend the vehicle’s range.

-Battery electric vehicle (BEV), such as the Nissan Leaf, is powered solely by a battery and electric motor.
+Battery electric vehicles (BEV), such as the Nissan Leaf, are powered solely by a battery and electric motor.

-Plug-in hybrid (PHEV’s) like the Toyota Prius Prime, Chevy Volt, and KIA Niro can generally travel 20-50 miles on one charge.
-With combined gas and electric the ranges of PHEVS are 460-590 miles.
+Plug-in hybrids (PHEVs) like the Toyota Prius Prime, Chevy Volt, and Kia Niro can generally travel 20-50 miles on one charge.
+The combined gas and electric ranges of PHEVs are between 460-590 miles.

-A) Plug-in- Hybrid (PHEV’s) offer the green and fun driving experience of an EV on short trips with the convenience of extended range up to 400+ miles
+A) Plug-in- Hybrids (PHEVs) offer the green and fun driving experience of an EV on short trips with the convenience of extended range up to 400+ miles

-B) Power up at a Level 3 DC fast charger (coming soon to 3+ locations in Humboldt County) to replenish range up to 70-80% in 30-60 minutes.
+B) Power up your Battery Electric Vehicle (BEV) at a Level 3 DC fast charger to replenish range up to 70-80% in 30-60 minutes.

-The common answer for battery replacement time is about 10 years.
-Battery replacement cost will depend on the size of the battery- about $6,000 at the low end.
-Nissan and Chevrolet offer an 8-year/100,000 mile warranty on their battery packs; Hyundai offers it for life.
-There will be some battery degradation over time; warranty does not cover that .
+The usual battery replacement time is about 10 years.
+Battery replacement cost will depend on the size of the battery.
+Each manufacturer offers different battery warranties—for example, Nissan and Chevrolet offer an 8-year/100,000 mile warranty on their battery packs and Hyundai offers it for life.
+There will be some battery degradation over time that warranties do not cover.

 Electric vehicles take 10+ hours to recharge on a Level 1 charger.
-Level 2 chargers can charge an electric vehicle in 4 to 8 hours.
-Level 3 chargers, also known as DC fast chargers, are most often used by people travelling and can charge an electric vehicle in 20 to 60 minutes.
+Level 2 chargers can fully charge an electric vehicle in 4 to 8 hours.
+Level 3 chargers, also known as DC fast chargers, are most often used by people traveling long distances and can charge an electric vehicle in 20 to 60 minutes.

 - Charge small.
 Generally, many small charges are better for battery than a few larger charges.
 A deep discharge cycle constitutes a full chemical reversal inside the cell, whereas a shallow cycle is not a complete utilization of the chemical resources in the cell. (*)